lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ID_CRED_x = { 4 : key_id_x }, where key_id_x : kid, for x = I or R.

 The value of a COSE 'kid' parameter is a byte string.
-To allow one-byte encodings of ID_CRED_x with key identifiers 'kid', which is useful in scenarios with only a few keys, the integer representation of identifiers in {{bstr-repr}} is applied.
+To allow one-byte encodings of ID_CRED_x with key identifiers 'kid', which is useful in scenarios with only a few keys, the integer representation of identifiers in {{bstr-repr}} MUST be applied.
 For details, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.

 As stated in Section 3.1 of {{I-D.ietf-cose-rfc8152bis-struct}}, applications MUST NOT assume that 'kid' values are unique and several keys associated with a 'kid' may need to be checked before the correct one is found.
 Applications might use additional information such as 'kid context' or lower layers to determine which key to try first.
 Applications should strive to make ID_CRED_x as unique as possible, since the recipient may otherwise have to try several keys.